 AAR invests in the communities where we operate.
-We support non-profits and organizations that work to improve society in three primary areas: veterans/active military, education with an emphasis on STEM, as well as health and wellness.
+We support non-profits and organizations that work to improve society in four primary areas: veterans/active military, education with an emphasis on STEM, health and wellness and diversity and inclusion.
 In the last decade, AAR’s charitable contributions totaled over $5 million.
 Learn more about our partnerships that demonstrate our commitment at local and global levels.

 Veterans, Active Military & Their Families